-The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, riparian extent (both to be updated for 2017-18), invasive weeds (to be updated for 2019-20), habitat modification (impoundment length (to be updated for 2018-19) and fish barrier indicators (in development)).
-The flow indicator for the Murray basin (reported annually) was introduced in 2016-17.
+The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, (updated for 2017-18), riparian extent (date of update to be determined), instream habitat modification consisting of impoundment length (updated for 2018-19) and fish barrier indicators (in development), and invasive weeds (updated for 2019-20).

-Wetland extent scored 21 (‘poor’) with 49.8% loss of palustrine (freshwater) wetlands from pre-clear to 2013.
-These results reflect a high level of historic loss due to development.
-Wetland losses in future reporting periods will be minimal.
+Wetland extent scored 19 (‘very poor’) with 53.5% loss of palustrine (freshwater) wetlands from pre-clear to 2017.
+Since 2013, 37.3 hectares of palustrine wetlands has been lost.
+These results include a high level of historic loss due to development.

-The invasive weeds indicator scored 19 (‘very poor’) in the Murray basin and represents major impacts of aquatic weeds within the Murray freshwater system.
-The Murray basin was the lowest scoring basin in the Wet Tropics, with impacts from aquatic weeds including hymenachne (Hymenachne amplexicaulis), salvinia (Salvinia molesta), water hyacinth (Eichornia crassipes) and pond apple (Annona glabra).
+The invasive weeds indicator scored 19 (‘very poor’) and represents major impacts of aquatic weeds within the Murray freshwater system.
+The Murray Basin was the lowest scoring basin in the Wet Tropics, with impacts from aquatic weeds including hymenachne (Hymenachne amplexicaulis), salvinia (Salvinia molesta), water hyacinth (Eichornia crassipes) and pond apple (Annona glabra).

-The Murray basin was graded as ‘good’ for flows during 2016-17.
-Flows in the Murray basin were not substantially altered from predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Murray Basin remained ‘good’ for flows during 2021-22.
+Flows in the Murray Basin retained characteristics similar to modelled predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.

 The flow indicator provides scores for each flow assessment site and this can be used to assess flows at more local scales.
 More information on the results of the flow indicator is available in the results technical report.